Wheeler Ruml

 Research Interests

-My main research is in artificial intelligence, although I also have interests in robotics, operations research, information visualization, and cognitive science.
+My main research is in artificial intelligence, although I also have interests in robotics, operations research, data science, information visualization, and cognitive science.
 Very broadly, my goal is to understand how to build autonomous systems - for example, how a robot should decide what to do next.
-(As a concrete example, several of my former graduate students now work in self-driving car companies.)
+(Several of my former graduate students work at self-driving car companies.)
 I'm also interested in decision support systems and in natural examples of cognition, such as humans.
 My current focus is on methods for heuristic search and planning, especially in robotics.
 In particular, I am interested in solving problems quickly (rational time-bounded decision-making) and in how on-line learning can inform optimization algorithms.
 I also enjoy experimental algorithmics.

 Almost all of my papers are available on-line (also includes some talks and tutorials).
 Please help yourself!